 Your character Maladie is described as being unstable and in charge of a band of renegades, what else can you tell us about her?

-Amy: You understand her story within the first couple of episodes and how she become the head of this faction of the Touched and why they are all fighting for her.
-As her name suggests, she is a slight lunatic; wayward and anything goes.
+You understand her story within the first couple of episodes and how she becomes the head of this faction of the Touched and why they are all fighting for her.
+As her name suggests, she is a slight lunatic; wayward, anything goes.
 You figure out there are a few threads that come into play and change her trajectory, to explain why she is doing what she’s doing.
 Fighting for a good cause, or is she!?
 [Laughs]

 Intriguing!
 Was it a physical role for you?